WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### What does the privacy progress mean?

-The privacy progress tile represents the percentage of how private the wallet is.
+The privacy progress tile represents the percentage of how much private the wallet is.
+It considers the anonymity score weighted amounts instead of just amounts that reached the anonymity score threshold.
+The private value is the total amount that reached the anonscore threshold.
 :::

 ## Synchronization